 - There’s caffeine in Assam tea.

-- Named after the place where it is produced, Assam, India, which is the largest tea growing region in the world.
+- It’s named after the place where it is produced, Assam, India, which is the largest tea growing region in the world.

 - The warm, wet climate of the Assam region contributes to the tea’s malty flavor.